 Buzz - Make friends

-For young adults and social individuals looking to expand their social circle, find local activities, or connect with people globally based on shared hobbies.
+For young adults and social individuals looking to expand their social circle based on shared hobbies.

-Buzz - Make friends is a challenged social networking app that is free with in-app purchases.
-With a 4.4/5 rating from 1.4K reviews, it faces significant user friction.
-Users particularly appreciate unique map feature, though safety and predatory behavior remains a common concern.
+Buzz - Make friends is an established social networking app that is free with in-app purchases.
+With a 4.4/5 rating from 1.5K reviews, it shows polarized user reception.

 What is Buzz - Make friends?